-In the DS NMDS this refers to the date on which the person ceased to be a service user of the NDA-funded service type outlet.
-It is only reported for service users who have ceased receiving NDA-funded disability support services from the service type outlet.
+In the Disability Services Minimum Data Set (DS NMDS), this refers to the date on which the person ceased to be a service user of the service type outlet.
+It is only reported for service users who have ceased receiving services from the service type outlet, otherwise it is left blank.